readysettech/handbook/handbook/values/index.html.md

 ##### Religion and politics at work
 We generally avoid discussing politics or religion in public forums because it is easy to alienate people that have a minority opinion.
 This doesn’t mean we never discuss these topics.
 Because we value diversity, inclusion and belonging, and want all team members to feel welcome and contribute equally, we encourage free discussion of operational decisions that can move us toward being a more inclusive company.

 There is sometimes a grey area where advocating for diversity and political activities may intersect.
 Team members should use discretion in grey area communications, because a culture of belonging requires us to be respectful of the broad spectrum of views within our work environment.
 What does this mean in practice?
 Please feel empowered to share information that highlights diversity, inclusion and belonging issues and how our team members can get involved.
-In line with our [Code of Conduct](/handbook/people-group/code-of-conduct/), avoid posting articles that reference specific political figures or parties.

-While it is acceptable for individuals to bring up politics and religion in social contexts such as coffee chats and real-life meetups with other coworkers (with the goal to understand and not judge), always be aware of potential sensitivities, exercise your best judgment, and make sure you stay within the boundaries of our [Code of Conduct](/handbook/people-group/code-of-conduct/).
+While it is acceptable for individuals to bring up politics and religion in social contexts such as coffee chats and real-life meetups with other coworkers (with the goal to understand and not judge), always be aware of potential sensitivities and exercise your best judgment.

 We have employees from all over the globe, where perspectives and local norms may differ from culture to culture.
 Diversity, inclusion and belonging is about broad inclusion at a worldwide level.
 If there is a question or concern, please feel free to reach out to your manager, the President, or the CEO.

 ##### Building a safe community
 Do **not** make jokes or unfriendly remarks about characteristics of people and how they identify.
 Everyone has the right to feel safe when working for ReadySet.
-We do not tolerate abuse, [harassment](/handbook/anti-harassment/), exclusion, discrimination, or retaliation by any team members.
+We do not tolerate abuse, [harassment](/handbook/anti-harassment/index.html.md), exclusion, discrimination, or retaliation by any team members.
 You can always **refuse** to deal with people who treat you badly and get out of situations that make you feel uncomfortable.

-##### Unconscious bias
-We recognize that unconscious bias is something that affects everyone and that the effect it has on us as humans and our company at large.
-We are responsible for understanding our own implicit biases and helping others understand theirs.
-We are continuously [working on getting better at this topic](/company/culture/inclusion/unconscious-bias/).

 ##### Inclusive language & pronouns
 Use **inclusive** language.